 - Prevention is far better than cure; toxin accumulates after low-level ingestion over months or years;

-- The plant usually unpalatable but palatability increases when cut or dried;
+- The plant is usually unpalatable but palatability increases when cut or dried;

-- Either spray or pull up and burn all ragwort on pasture;
+- Either spray or pull up and burn all ragwort on the pasture;

 - Purchase hay/haylage from reliable sources.